-Wrestlemania 33: Big Show Vs Shaq, Will Gigantic Showdown Still Hold?
+‘Wrestlemania 33’: Big Show Vs. Shaq, Will Gigantic Showdown Still Hold?

 Feelers from WWE have revealed that the fight between the giants might not go ahead because it would be difficult squeezing it into the six-hour event.
 The sources say that if the fight does go ahead, one of the important match-ups would have to be nudged out.

-Other observers have argued that Shaq who is not fully trained as a professional wrestler may not be one to deliver the magical moment required of all those who fight at Wrestlemania.
+Other observers have argued that Shaq, who is not fully trained as a professional wrestler, may not be one to deliver the magical moment required of all those who fight at Wrestlemania.
 However, many people believe that the fight will still go ahead, arguing that the air of uncertainty being generated is to build buzz for the fight and get die-hard fans talking.

 Two fights have been confirmed for Wrestlemania 33.
 Bray Wyatt will defend his WWE Championship.
 In addition, Goldberg will face-off against Brock Lesnar with most likely the Universal Championship up for contention.